 Who needs chocolate when there are so many other delicious options from peanut butter to fruit.
 Here are a few pupcake options that are good enough even the two-legged attendees might want to partake.

 If your pup's palate leans more toward fruit, this recipe also includes apples...though the included beef broth may make it a little less appealing to people.

 Let's be honest, our dogs would probably be just as happy to decorate with trash strewn across the kitchen and gutted stuffed toys.
 The decorations are mostly for the people, but there are a few ways you can pretty things up while making them more appealing for your dog.

 Dogs have trouble seeing reds and greens, but yellows and blues show up well, so take this into consideration with your color scheme.

 With a lot of dogs all in one space, you also want to think about potty time.
 If you have a yard, create a tucked away zone with a trash can, poop bags and some cutesy signage to make sure doggies do their business in the right spot.
-If you're indoors or only have concrete areas, you may want to invest in a piece of astroturf and create a DIY "porch potty."
+If you're indoors or only have concrete areas, you may want to invest in a piece of astroturf and create a DIY "porch potty" or go with one of the natural grass dog potties.

 Keep those canines entertained with these party games designed to appeal to their favorite hobbies.